pemistahl/lingua/README.md

 assigned which are lower than 1.0, denoting how less likely those languages are in comparison to the most likely language.

 The map returned by this method does not necessarily contain all languages which the calling instance of `LanguageDetector` was built from.
 If the rule-based engine decides that a specific language is truly impossible, then it will not be part of the returned map.
-The confidence value for such a language is assumed to be 0.0.
+Likewise, if no ngram probabilities can be found within the detector's languages for the given input text, the returned map will be empty.
+The confidence value for each language not being part of the returned map is assumed to be 0.0.

 ### 9.2 <a name="library-use-standalone"></a> Standalone mode <sup>[Top ▲](#table-of-contents)</sup>
 If you want to try out *Lingua* before you decide whether to use it or not, you can run it in a REPL and immediately see its detection results.
 1. With Gradle: `./gradlew runLinguaOnConsole --console=plain`
-2. Without Gradle: `java -jar lingua-1.0.0-with-dependencies.jar`
+2. Without Gradle: `java -jar lingua-1.0.1-with-dependencies.jar`

 Then just play around: